EnterDAO/ProjectManagement/README.md

 ## Overview

-This repository contains PM related information and aims to be a single place where EnterDAO development and progress is tracked.
+This repository contains Project Management related information and aims to provide visibility on the progress for the growing EnterDAO community.

 For more information on EnterDao you can read the [Whitepaper](https://medium.com/enterdao/enterdao-whitepaper-27447f7400c8).

 ## Roadmap

-TODO
+- MetaPass - end of October / mid November 2021
+- LandWorks - end of November / beginning of December 2021
+- MetePortal - December 2021

 ## Products